bitsofcotton/goki_check_cc/README.md

 From some news, there exists the normal vector of the light based method that is making 3D model from single picture condition with some machine learning.
 Searching the Internet more...

+# Preparing size for bump command
+We should use resize input with cleansl before to bump, resize output with cleans after doing bump.
+This is because original image don't have enough information for depth, so we should complement them by some of the internal status or function entropy.
+We're doing this only with function entropy, so sup of the image pixels they are meaningful exists.

+We can do better size with multiple layered and no equity on each pixel method.
+Please refer bitsofcotton/p8 for this.

 # Usage
     make gokibin